Congress turns up heat on Facebook and Twitter, but what comes next?

 "We're getting to the next layer down," said James Norton, a former deputy assistant undersecretary for the Department of Homeland Security under President George W. Bush.

-The tech industry is entering a new age where lawmakers aren't just scrutinizing its missteps but asking questions fundamental to how it works.
-Their questions target issues like the tech industry's knack for opaque operations, which are far harder for tech CEOs to dismiss with a talking point.
+The tech industry is entering a new age in which lawmakers aren't just scrutinizing its missteps but asking questions fundamental to how it works.
+Their questions target issues like the tech industry's knack for opaque operations, and they're far harder for tech CEOs to dismiss with a talking point.

-Unlike in the past, Congress avoided cringe-worthy moments of grey-haired senators asking basic questions about how the Internet functions.
-(In April, Zuckerberg explained how he kept Facebook free with the response "Senator, we run ads").
+Unlike in the past, Congress avoided cringe-worthy moments of gray-haired senators asking basic questions about how the Internet functions.
+(In April, Zuckerberg explained how he kept Facebook free: "Senator, we run ads.")
 Instead, lawmakers focused many of their questions on issues like data privacy and election interference.

 "The key questions are, what do the administration, Congress, the tech industry and the American people need to know and understand about ongoing attacks by foreign governments?" said April Doss, chair of the cybersecurity and privacy practice at Saul Ewing.